open-AIMS/NEC-estimation/README.md

     # save(out, file="out_temp.RData")
     load(file = "out_temp.RData")

-Here we run ‘fit.jagsMANEC’ using model.set = ‘all’ using the proportional data example for a beta response variable from above, and save the output as an .RData file so that the rmarkdown will not include all of the console output that is generated when these models run.
+Here we run *fit.jagsMANEC* using model.set = ‘all’ using the proportional data example for a beta response variable from above, and save the output as an .RData file so that the rmarkdown will not include all of the console output that is generated when these models run.
-Saving and .RData file of the ‘all’ model.set fit.jagsMANEC output can be a useful way of fitting all the models at a convenient time (this can be very slow), that means you can reload them to explore and plot, extract values, and modify the model set as required.
+Saving and .RData file of the ‘all’ model.set *fit.jagsMANEC* output can be a useful way of fitting all the models at a convenient time (this can be very slow), that means you can reload them to explore and plot, extract values, and modify the model set as required.

-### Exploring a fit.jagsMANEC model
+### Exploring a *fit.jagsMANEC* model

-We have created some plotting method functions for our jagsNEC model types, so we can plot a jagsMANECfit model object simply with ‘plot’.
+We have created some plotting method functions for our *jagsNEC* model types, so we can plot a jagsMANECfit model object simply with ‘plot’.

     load(file = "out_temp.RData")